DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_chromebooks.md

-## Enrolling Chromebooks

-When your Google Chromebooks arrive, you’ll need to enrol them using your Google Admin console.
-This will allow you to remotely manage device settings, such as security and software updates.
-You must enrol the devices in a Google domain before you issue them to young people and families.

-### How to enrol Chromebooks and add Cisco Umbrella
+## How to enrol Chromebooks

-You can choose to enrol your Chromebooks and add Cisco Umbrella content filtering either with individual logins or a shared login.
+You need to enrol your Chromebooks so you can manage them remotely.

+We’re providing Cisco Umbrella content filtering for you to roll out to your Chromebooks via your Google Admin console if you wish to.

-Find out how to enrol Chromebooks with:
+Find out how to enrol Chromebooks and add Cisco Umbrella:

 * [user login required](/devices/enrol-chromebooks-with-user-logins) – suitable for users linked to schools
 * [no user login required](/devices/enrol-chromebooks-without-user-logins) – suitable for users linked to local authorities, where a login will not be required